 - 1. In the Model Tree, activate the configuration with the animation, and click Animation in DOCUMENTATION tab. - 2.
 Select Enable Camera, and click Action List. - 3.
-Activate an action in the Action List in any of these ways: - Drag the action slider.

-- Click Previous Action

-M or Next Action

-to progress through actions one step at a time.
+Activate an action in the Action List in any of these ways: - Drag the action slider. - Click Go To Start or Go To End n. - Click Previous Action or Next Action to progress through actions one step at a time.